Tool: History

-Anthropologists believe that the use of tools was an important step in the evolution of mankind.
+Anthropologists believe that the use of tools was an important step in the evolution of humankind.
 Because tools are used extensively by both humans (Homo sapiens) and wild chimpanzees, it is widely assumed that the first routine use of tools took place prior to the divergence between the two ape species.
 These early tools, however, were likely made of perishable materials such as sticks, or consisted of unmodified stones that cannot be distinguished from other stones as tools.

 Stone artifacts date back to about 2.5 million years ago.
 However, a 2010 study suggests the hominin species Australopithecus afarensis ate meat by carving animal carcasses with stone implements.
 This finding pushes back the earliest known use of stone tools among hominins to about 3.4 million years ago.
 Finds of actual tools date back at least 2.6 million years in Ethiopia.
 One of the earliest distinguishable stone tool forms is the hand axe.

-Up until recently, weapons found in digs were the only tools of "early man" that were studied and given importance.
+Up until recently, weapons found in digs were the only tools of early humans that were studied and given importance.
 Now, more tools are recognized as culturally and historically relevant.
 As well as hunting, other activities required tools such as preparing food, "...nutting, leatherworking, grain harvesting and woodworking..."
 Included in this group are "flake stone tools".

 Tools are the most important items that the ancient humans used to climb to the top of the food chain; by inventing tools, they were able to accomplish tasks that human bodies could not, such as using a spear or bow to kill prey, since their teeth were not sharp enough to pierce many animals' skins.
-“Man the hunter” as the catalyst for Hominin change has been questioned.
+"Man the hunter" as the catalyst for Hominin change has been questioned.
 Based on marks on the bones at archaeological sites, it is now more evident that pre-humans were scavenging off of other predators' carcasses rather than killing their own food.